MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="parameters"></a>Parametri

 *iTab*<br/>
-[in] Indice a base zero della scheda.
+[in] Indice in base zero della scheda.

 ### <a name="return-value"></a>Valore restituito

-ID della scheda o -1 se *iTab* è compreso nell'intervallo.
+ID della scheda o -1 se *iTab* non è compreso nell'intervallo.

 ##  <a name="gettablabel"></a>  CMFCBaseTabCtrl::GetTabLabel